The Defence response to the Afghanistan Inquiry is as transparent as possible, subject to relevant security, legal and privacy requirements.

 The Reform Plan (PDF, 6.5MB) is available to download.

-The Afghanistan Inquiry made a number of findings and 143 recommendations.
-Defence accepted the Inspector-General’s findings and undertook to address all of the recommendations.
+The Afghanistan Inquiry made a broad range of findings and 143 recommendations.
+Defence accepted the Inspector-General’s findings and addressed all of the recommendations within its remit.

 Objective 1: Address the past: Consider and take appropriate action to address organisational, collective and individual responsibility for past failures and wrong doing.